OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 even replace them, so your fantasy here is only limited by what browsers
 permit: e.g., you can't erase all hard drive files of a user.

-I'd like to stress that having local HTML page and Git web-service makes GitJS independable of Internet.
+I'd like to stress that having an HTML page and Git web service locally lets you use GitJS without the Internet.

 # GitJS application №1: editor of GitJS modules

-Currently the editor has very basic functionality:
+Currently, the editor has very basic functionality:

 **1.1.
 Editing of module's text files**